ImTiaan/website/imtiaan-web/content/posts/fintraos-part-1-operating-system.md

 ### Series Context

 Welcome to the rabbit hole.
 Over the next five articles, we're going to deconstruct exactly how we built FintraOS.
-Not the marketing fluff, but the actual engineering decisions—the trade-offs, the late-night refactors, and the "aha" moments.
+Not the marketing fluff, but the actual engineering decisions - the trade-offs, the late-night refactors, and the "aha" moments.
 This is the opening piece, framing why finance needs an operating system rather than just another API.
 In the next article, we'll dive into the Financial Graph and Event Sourcing, covering everything from bank accounts to crypto wallets.

 ### The "Plumbing Trap": A Structural Analysis of Fintech Failure

 Every fintech founder begins with a hypothesis about value.
 "I want to build an autonomous savings app that helps gig workers retire."
 Or, "I want to automate small business lending based on real-time cash flow."
-The vision is always about the *Application Layer*—the specific, high-level value delivered to the end-user.
+The vision is always about the *Application Layer* - the specific, high-level value delivered to the end-user.

 However, the reality of execution reveals a hidden barrier: The Plumbing Trap.